MercuricChloride/teller-substream/README.md

-# Generic ERC1155 Substream Powered Subgraph
+# Teller Protocol Substreams Powered Subgraph

-A simple subgraph for tracking a single ERC1155 smart contract.
+A subgraph for tracking the Teller Protocol

+TODO: UPDATE THIS
 Link to see what this is like live: [Here](https://thegraph.com/hosted-service/subgraph/mercuricchloride/erc1155-substream)

 # Quickstart